visualdensity/git-training/README.md

 # README Document

 Here's a readme document.
-Added this in `master` branch
+Added this in `master` branch and showing it off to the team